Information about financial planning, investments, and retirement plans

 I recently received such an invitation in the mail.
 Clearly this was a mass mailing of some sort.
 I’ve received several similar invitations in recent years.
 While tempted to check one of these sessions out from a professional curiosity perspective, in the end I always opt not to attend because I don’t want to stick the presenter for dinner when I’m clearly not interested.

-Should you go to one of these sessions?
 In deciding you should think about what you would hope to get out of such a session and perhaps do a little critical reading of the invitation.

 A few points about the invitation that I received: